 - 2 lbs ground turkey

-In a separate small bowl, make teriyaki sauce by combining coconut aminos, maple syrup, apple cider vinegar, gargic, ginger and hot sauce in a small bowl.
+- In a separate small bowl, make teriyaki sauce by combining coconut aminos, maple syrup, lemon juice, garlic, ginger and hot sauce in a small bowl.
 Stir with a whisk until everything is evenly blended.